cyberspace1902/Cyber-Space-Guide/OwnAccOffline/index.md

 ## Please note:
 * Skip to Step 4 if you know how to use Steam.
-* Please do Step 5 everytime you play the game
+* Please do Step 5 everytime you play the game.
 * Please redo Step 4 if the game shows **Borrow**.

 ## Easy Tutorial: